 Bus to Bocas del Toro:

-Buses depart from Albrook station in Panama City a couple of times a day and the trip takes about 11 hours.
-The ticket price is 30 USD.
+Buses depart from Albrook Bus Terminal in Panama City a couple of times a day and the trip takes about 11 hours.
+The ticket costs 30 USD and has to be purchased at the ticket booth.
 We chose to do it as an overnight journey so that we could sleep through most of the ride.
 The bus makes several stops where you can buy drinks or food, stretch your legs or use a proper toilet.
 You’ll need to get off at Almirante station and then take a 6 USD water taxi from the local boat station to Isla Colon in Bocas del Toro.

-And since Bocas del Toro is so close to Costa Rica, you might want to consider crossing the border and exploring that beautiful country as well!
-Here’s my 10 day Costa Rica itinerary and my guide to camping and renting a 4×4 in Costa Rica.
+Since Bocas del Toro is so close to Costa Rica, it’s worth considering crossing the border and exploring that beautiful country as well.
+Take a look at my 10-day Costa Rica itinerary post for inspiration!

 Enjoyed reading about the best beaches in Bocas del Toro?
 Pin it!